Exploit-Master122/Wavesv6/README.md

 Once everything is set up, head over to http://localhost:3000 to experience Waves running smoothly on your local machine!

-## Run Waves on Github Codespaces:
+##### Run Waves on Github Codespaces: (BEST VERSION!!!)

-1. Create a GitHub account if you don’t have one.
+1. Create a GitHub account if you don’t have one.If not,join the discord for links.Try the original one if it works.

 2. Log in, click the green **"Code"** button, and select **"Codespaces"** on the right.

 3. Click the **"+"** to create a new Codespace.

-4. After everything loads, run these commands:
+4. After everything loads, run these commands in the Linux terminal on the VS codespace.

 ```bash
 npm i